ygr4789/chzzk-con/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Puppeteer Setup

+This project uses Puppeteer for web scraping in a serverless environment.
+The setup includes:

+- `puppeteer-core` instead of `puppeteer` for smaller bundle size
+- `@sparticuz/chromium` for serverless-compatible Chrome binary
+- Automatic Chrome installation via postinstall script
+- Vercel configuration for proper function timeout and build settings

+### Local Development

+For local development, Chrome will be automatically installed when you run `npm install`.

+### Deployment

+The project is configured to work with Vercel's serverless environment.
+The `vercel.json` file includes:

+- Function timeout settings for the Puppeteer API route
+- Build environment variables to ensure Chrome is downloaded

 ## Learn More

 To learn more about Next.js, take a look at the following resources: